stevenvelozo/stricture/README.md

 ### Diagrams

-You can generate diagrams from this model:
+You can generate diagrams from this model.
+Stricture uses the [graphviz tool chain](http://www.graphviz.org/) to generate graphs.
+You must have graphviz installed and in your path to generate diagram images.

     $ node Stricture -i "./Examples/SimpleAddress.mddl.json" -c RelationshipsFull -g -l Stricture JSON DDL Processing Utility